Isotarge/ScriptHawk/README.md

 #ScriptHawk
-Extra Lua scripts and RAM watches for the [BizHawk](https://github.com/TASVideos/BizHawk) emulator.
-Currently focused on DK64 but expanding rapidly to other games.
+A collection of Lua scripts and RAM watches for [BizHawk](https://github.com/TASVideos/BizHawk) providing many tools to assist with Glitch Hunting and TASing.
+ScriptHawk's Modular API allows new games to be supported easily.

 ##How to use
 ###Setup
+1. Set up [BizHawk](https://github.com/TASVideos/BizHawk) and run the prerequisite installer, the latest version is always recommended
-1. [Clone the repository](https://help.github.com/articles/cloning-a-repository/) into a ScriptHawk folder inside the Lua folder that comes with BizHawk
+2. [Clone the repository](https://help.github.com/articles/cloning-a-repository/) into a ScriptHawk folder inside the Lua folder that comes with BizHawk
-2. Open BizHawk and your game of choice
+3. Open BizHawk and your game of choice
-3. Click Tools -> Lua Console
+4. Click Tools -> Lua Console
-4. Open ScriptHawk.lua
+5. Open ScriptHawk.lua

 ###Basic functionality
 - Player position, rotation and speed will be displayed on screen